headblockhead/wavesharecloud/DISPLAYDOCS.md

 Ⅴ. The APP will disconnect and reboot the device if the configuration is uploaded successfully.
 Cloud ESP32 e-Paper Board manual 6.png
 Note: We recommend you set static IP for the device.
-Communicating Protocol
-Communicating is divided into two modes: Command mode and the data mode.
-Command mode is used for sending commands. data Mode is used for sending image data to e-Paper.

-Command Format
-‘;’+Command（+Data）+'/'+Parity

-Data Format
-0x57+4Byte addr+ 4Byte len +1Byte num + len Byte data +Verify

-Return Format
-'$'+Data+'#' The format of response of Command and Data are the same

-Note:The Verity is the XOR result of data which is marked in red

-Command Mode：
-Command Format
-‘;’+Comamnd（+Data）+'/'+Verify
-Commands (locked)
-Comamnd Desctiption Return
-'C' Check if the device is locked Parity bit + Flag bit 0 or 1, 0: unclocked, 1: locked.
-‘N' + Device password Unclocked the device Parity bit + Flag bit 0 or 1, 0: failed to lock; 1: lock the device successffully.
-'G' Get the ID of device ID
-'r' + Sleep time (<9999) Set the device to sleep mode Parity bit
-PS: The sleep command is only available in 2.13inch e-Paper Cloud Module.

-These commands can be used if the device is locked.
-Comamnds (unlocked)
-Command Description Return
-'0' + name Modify the ID Parity bit
-'1' + IP address Modify the IP address of Host Parity bit ‘2’+SSID Modify the WIFI SSID Parity bit
-‘3’+password Modify the WIFI password Parity bit ‘P’+userpassword Modify the device password Parity bit 'L' +'0' / 'L' + '1' Set the device lock; 1 to lock and 0 to unlock Parity bit 's' + '0' /'s' + '1' Set the flag bit, 0 to disable and 1 to enable Parity bit 'F' Enter data mode Parity bit
-'B' Open Bluetooth Parity bit
-'b' Check the current voltage of battery Parity bit + voltage of battery (mv) 'S' Shutdown Parity bit
-'R' Restart Parity bit
-These commands can be used when the device is unlocked.
-Data Mode：
-Data Format
-0x57+4Byte addr+ 4Byte len +1Byte num + len Byte data +Verify
-Data Lebs Content
-addr 4byte Address if data
-len 4byte Length os data
-num 1byte The frame number of current sector data len byte The data transmitted
-Note：
-Recommend you to transmit the frames with same lenght The size of frame transmitted should not larger than 1100Byte, otherwise it cose data lose. num should be static variable because it may be invalid because of version update.
-The data frame doesn't have a stop bit, you need to wait for the verity data before sending the next frame, otherwise, it causes failure.
-The e-Paper will update automatically and exit from update mode when the addr and len are 0.
-For mare detailes, please refer to the python3 examples provided.

 Using Guides for RPI
 Install Libraries